nickchase/k0s/docs/k0sctl-install.md

 ### 1. Install k0sctl tool

 You can download k0sctl as a single binary from the [k0sctl github repository](https://github.com/k0sproject/k0sctl#installation).
+Make the binary executable and make sure it's on your path.

 ### 2. Configure the cluster